ForestBlock-org/ReRePack/README.md

 Java 17 or later.

 ## Example usage
-Firstly, compile ReRePack using maven.
+Firstly, compile ReRePack using `mvn build`.
 To compile a RePack workspace to a minecraft texture pack, you need to use the command line with the following command:
 ```bash
 java -jar RePack.jar 'your/workspace/directory/filepath' 'output/directory/filepath'
 ```